RiansyahTohamba/coding-notes/OSS/rise-of-oss/rise-oss.md

-rise-oss.md
-Much of the software that powers the world's largest companies, protects

-our personal data, or encrypts national security information is open to

-the public.
-Anyone can download the source code behind Facebook's user

-interface, Google's Android operating system or even Goldman Sachs' data

-modeling program, and use it as a building block for a totally new

-project.
-What's more, lots of
-this software is actually developed

-collaboratively, created and maintained by an army of thousands, from

-unpaid volunteers to employees at competing tech companies.

-As a kid in a small town in
-Virginia, I could get connected to the best

-developers anywhere on earth and learn from them and even read the code

-that they'd written.
-I really wanted to give back and these people were

-always my heroes, so I
-wanted to participate too.

-And my voice mattered, it was
-just immediately, I was hooked.

-This is the collaborative world of open-source software, where code is

-written and shared freely.

-If individuals catch a bug or see an opportunity for improvement, they can

-suggest changes to the code and thereby become a contributor to some of

-the biggest software
-projects on Earth.

-But this model hasn't
-always been the norm.

-At the dawn of the Internet
-era through the late 1990s, proprietary

-software proliferated.

-Microsoft even went so far as to call open-source un-American and bad for

-intellectual property rights.

-Software was a finite commodity that people hoarded and wanted to sell as

-a product.
-Open-source software was only developed and maintained by a

-dedicated few.
-And there was this fringe world, there was this academic

-world who were creating software according to their own rules and sharing

-it publicly and making it free.

-Certainly dreamed, like wouldn't it be awesome if we could sort of take

-over the world?
-Now, open-source has, essentially, taken over the world.

-Companies in every industry from Walmart to ExxonMobil to Verizon have

-open-sourced their projects.
+# seksi 1
+on a separate note
+# seksi 2

-Microsoft has completely changed its point of view and is now seen as a

-leader in the space.
+Microsoft has completely changed its point of view and is now seen as a leader in the space.

-And in 2016, the U.S.

-government even promised to open-source at least 20 percent of all its
+And in 2016, the U.S. government even promised to open-source at least 20 percent of all its

 new, custom developed code.